Marco-Valle/C-examples/README.md

 Some C exercises

 There are some exercise of C coding.
-Feel free to read and download these examples if you want.
+Feel free to read and download them if you want.

 # Notes